GBDK 2020 Docs 4.3.0

 2. It allows future register writes to be synchronized to the screen

-On gbdk-nes the second point is no longer true, because writes need to be made to the shadow registers before wait_vbl_done is called.
+On gbdk-nes the second point is no longer true, because writes need to be made to the shadow registers before vsync is called.

-But the wait_vbl_done call serves two other very important purposes:
+But the vsync call serves three other very important purposes:

-A. It calls the optional VBL handler, where shadow registers can be written (and will later be picked up by the actual vblank NMI handler) B. It calls flush_shadow_attributes so that updates to background attributes actually get written to PPU memory
+A. It calls the optional VBL handler, where shadow registers can be written (and will later be picked up by the actual vblank NMI handler) B. It repeatedly calls the optional LCD handler up to MAX_LCD_ISR_CALLS times.
+After each call, PPU shadow registers are stored into a buffer that will later be used by timed code in the NMI to handle mid-frame changes for screen splits / sprite hiding / etc. C. It calls flush_shadow_attributes so that updates to background attributes actually get written to PPU memory

-For these reasons you should always include a call to wait_vbl_done if you expect to see any graphical updates on the screen.
+For these reasons you should always include a call to vsync if you expect to see any graphical updates on the screen.

 Tile Data and Tile Map loading